Securing workforce login with biometrics – what IT leaders need to know

 Whether organisations want to issue staff with physical USB tokens or use an app that can be downloaded on to personal smartphones – there are a wide variety of ways they can provide the kind of security the modern workplace demands.

 As technology advances, so too do the attempts to undermine it.
 Security technology continues to improve, but hackers’ ability to work around it does too.
 It is therefore incredibly important for organisations to continuously re-evaluate their systems, updating them regularly to maintain the necessary protections for their data.

 For organisations that want a better way to protect their networks and data there is a rapidly growing market from which to select vendors and offerings.
 This is an encouraging sign for employees, citizens, consumers and wider society as we become increasingly security conscious about the digital world we live and work in.

 Moving to credential management systems that enable strong methods of multi-factor authentication – including biometrics – to verify identity is easier and cheaper than it has ever been.
 It’s time that organisations look to the authentication pyramid when procuring these solutions, to select the most appropriate systems for them, that balance complexity, ease-of-use, of security to roll out up-to-date measures that protect their most valuable assets, intellectual property, and people.

 Whether it’s to provide secure network logon, or access to a physical space, solutions are available that make it easy for enterprises of any size and structure to step up to the most secure method of multi-factor authentication across their workforce.

 Want to understand how you can deploy biometric authentication across your workforce?
-Contact us now using the form below to find out more about the MyID software platform and arrange a demo.
+Contact us now to find out more about the MyID software platform and arrange a demo.